How do I apply?

 - Official GRE scores (GMAT scores are not an acceptable substitute)

 - For international students, official TOEFL or IELTS scores.

 - Proof of immunization (submitted to Student Health Services)

 Additional information is provided in other FAQs below.
-More detailed information can found at the Graduate School website (under the Prospective Students button, choose the Application Process option and/or the Items to Send option).
+More detailed information can found at the Graduate School website.

 What should be contained in a statement of purpose?